Zenna is a highly regarded education expert with a national and international reputation.

 Zenna is really focused on innovative, fresh thinking to learning, assessment and evaluation strategies, learning environments; developing new models of learning to provide a framework for lasting success; designing quality learning environments, spreading the quality of education to new regions and ensuring that the impact of any initiative is focused on improving the learning opportunities for young people.
 She is much in demand across the UK and also internationally.

-She now works as a Change and Development consultant with schools and other organisations both in the UK and abroad.
+Apart from being a Senior Associate with the-learning-crowd, Zenna is CEO of national charity Dallaglio Rugbyworks, as well as working as a Change and Development consultant with schools, charities and other organisations both in the UK and abroad.
 She is currently Non Executive Director of six companies.

 Prior to this she was also the Group Chairman of; Places for People, a British property development and management company, turning over £280 million with a £3 billion asset base.
 She served as a non-executive director on the board of the Royal Navy and chaired their audit committee.